 Publications (Including Forthcoming):

-"Motivating Agents: How Much Does the Mission Matter?"
-(August 2013) with Jeff Carpenter, [Accepted] Journal of Labor Economics.
+"Motivating Agents: How Much Does the Mission Matter?" with Jeff Carpenter, in Journal of Labor Economics, January 2016, Vol. 34, No. 1.

 “Incentivising safe sex: a randomised trial of conditional cash transfers for HIV and sexually transmitted infection prevention in rural Tanzania.”
 Damien de Walque, William H Dow, Rose Nathan, Ramadhani Abdul, Faraji Abilahi, Erick Gong, Zachary Isdahl, Julian Jamison, Boniphace Jullu, Suneeta Krishnan, Albert Majura, Edward Miguel, Jeanne Moncada, Sally Mtenga, Mathew Alexander Mwanyangala, Laura Packel, Julius Schachter, Kizito Shirima, Carol A Medlin in BMJ Open, February 8, 2012, Vol (2).